johannschill/quickpie/README.md

 # Quick Pie Blender Addon
 Version 0.1.1 compatible with Blender 2.72+

 This addon provides shortcuts to the most common and important actions in blender.
-The hotkeys are optimized for easy reach and convince.

 - SPACEBAR - the most important tasks
 - Q - Secondary tasks